lofiwifi/custom_shell/src/README.txt

 state, set our termstate_saved field in the job to TRUE, print the job to the terminal and return terminal control to the shell.

->

 Description of Extended Functionality
 -------------------------------------
-<describe your IMPLEMENTATION of the following functionality:
-I/O, Pipes, Exclusive Access >

 I/O
 Makes a call to addopen and sets stdin to iored_input Makes a call to addopen and sets stdout to iored_output,